Weight Training: Better Than Botox?

 When it comes to hot girl habits (or hot guy habits!) botox is always raved about as the cure to ageing.
 But if you want to appear younger, it seems that weight training could be the new non-negotiable to add to your healthy habits list.

-Strength training, or weight lifting, can help make you look younger in a variety of ways by affecting your body composition, muscle tone, posture, and even your skin health.
+Strength training, or weight lifting, helps make you look younger in a variety of ways by affecting your body composition, muscle tone, posture, and even your skin health.
 It’s even being touted as a rival to botox for its long term benefits for anti-ageing.

 Let’s learn more!